mpbsd/numeric/README.md

     > $ sudo pacman -Syu texlive-most
     > ```

-You're also going to need a text editor.
-Everyone seems to have their own [preferences][], just choose whatever suits you.
+You're also going to need a text editor in order to make changes to the code.
+Everyone seems to have their own [preferences][], just pick whatever suits you best.

 Contact
 -------